×

 Dan Curtis

-Dan Curtis (August 12, 1927 – March 27, 2006) was an American director and producer of television and film, probably best known for his miniseries The Winds of War and War and Remembrance and for his afternoon TV series Dark Shadows.
-Dark Shadows originally aired from 1966 to 1971 and has aired in syndication for nearly 40 years.
-Curtis was responsible for the 1991 remake of Dark Shadows, which was canceled due to low ratings.
-He was the executive producer for Dark Shadows for The WB Television Network; however, it was canceled before the pilot episode aired.
+Daniel Mayer Cherkoss (August 12, 1927 – March 27, 2006), known by his pen name Dan Curtis, was an American director and producer of television and film, best known for creating the horror soap Dark Shadows.
+Dark Shadows ran from 1966 to 1971 for a record-setting 1,225 episodes.
+Curtis also produced the 1991 revival, which was canceled after twelve episodes due to low ratings.
+He also served as executive producer for a WB reboot; however, it was canceled before the pilot episode aired.

 In 1978, Curtis made a departure from his usual macabre offerings, when he wrote, produced, and directed the sentimental NBC television film When Every Day Was the Fourth of July.
-Although fictionalized, the film was semi-autobiographical, based on his childhood growing up in Bridgeport, Connecticut in the 1930s.
-The film was originally intended to be a pilot for a potential series, but when the series was not picked up by the NBC network, Curtis produced and directed the 1980 television movie sequel The Long Days of Summer, this time airing on the ABC network.
+Although fictionalized, the film was semi-autobiographical, based on his childhood growing up in 1930s Bridgeport.
+The film was originally intended to be a pilot for a potential series, but when the series was not picked up by NBC, Curtis made a sequel, The Long Days of Summer, this time airing on ABC.

 Curtis died of a brain tumor in his home on March 27, 2006, two weeks after the death of his wife Norma.

-Curtis' rights to Dark Shadows remain with his estate, who have signed a deal with Warner Bros. for a new Dark Shadows movie.
-The film will star Johnny Depp as Barnabas Collins and is set for release in 2012.
+Curtis' rights to Dark Shadows remain with his estate, who have signed a deal with Warner Bros. for a new Dark Shadows film, which released in March 2012 to mixed reviews.

 Description above from the Wikipedia article Dan Curtis, licensed under CC-BY-SA, full list of contributors on Wikipedia